Noah-Huppert/kubeci/README.md

 Next select your newly created tag.
 Enter a release title and write a release description.
 Attatch the contents of the `dist` directory to the release with the upload feature.

-Click the "Publish release" button finalize the release.
+Click the "Publish release" button to finalize the release.